Paulo Leminskitranslated by Chris Daniels

 along together

-i never wanted to be
+i never wanted to bea good customer

 asking for this or that